jlu5/SupyPlugins/PassGen/README.txt

-Generates passwords on the fly, with configurable lengths and character selections.
+Generates random passwords on the fly, with configurable lengths and character selections.